Florø Airport: History

 Norwegian Air Lines commenced services along the West Coast of the Norway in 1935.
 These would call at Florø on demand, landing at the docks at Florevika.
 The seaplane routes required a boat to ferry out to the aircraft to embark and disembark passengers.
 From 1951 to 1959 Florø Radio operated an aeradio at Rognaldsvåg to assist air navigation along the coast.

 Large-scale construction of airports in Norway started in the 1950s, largely funded by the North Atlantic Treaty Organization (NATO).
 Bergen Airport, Flesland opened in 1955, followed by Ålesund Airport, Vigra in 1958.
 The first plans for an airport in Sunnfjord were launched by Engineer Arne Bengtsen, who proposed building an airfield in Florø and having West Norway Airlines operate to it using the Scottish Aviation Twin Pioneer.
-This was backed by the municipalities of Kinn and Florø, who considered the possibilities of an 800 m runway to be located at Havreneset.
+This was backed by Kinn Municipality and Florø Municipality, who considered the possibilities of an 800 m runway to be located at Havreneset.
 It would be designed as a combined land and water aerodrome, where seaplanes would feed to other locations in Sogn og Fjordane.
 These would land at Gunhildvågen.
 The proposal was approved by a government commission in 1956.

 Construction of a 400 m runway commenced in late 1956, with plans for later extension to 1800 m.
 However, it soon became evident that the Twin Pioneer would not receive operating permit for winter operations.
 Construction of the airport was therefore scrapped.
 Part of the runway was used to build a street, Industrivegen.

 A government commission, led by Erik Himle and later Preben Munthe, was appointed in 1962 to consider additional airports in Norway.
-The Sud Aviation Caravelle was about to the phased into use on the main domestic routes and the committee recommended in 1964 that nine new airports be built which could serve jetliners, including an airport in Florø.
+The Sud Aviation Caravelle was about to be phased into use on the main domestic routes and the committee recommended in 1964 that nine new airports be built which could serve jetliners, including an airport in Florø.
 Widerøe launched an alternative proposal and suggested that a network of smaller airports be built instead, which could be served using short take-off and landing aircraft, which were being developed at the time.
 Smaller airports could be built and operated at lower cost than larger airports, but both airports and airlines would need subsidies to operate.
 Håkon Kyllingmark was appointed Minister of Transport and Communications in 1965 and was a proponent of the STOLport proposal.
 The political rationale was that, despite that the total operating costs would rise, it would provide better services to rural areas and thus keep up their population.

 The regional airports only received a simple terminal and an 800 m runway.
 The first such airports were opened in Helgeland in 1968.
 This was deeded sufficiently successful that Parliament approved the second stage in 1969, consisting of four airports in Northwestern Norway.
 In addition to Florø, these consisted of Førde Airport, Øyrane; Sogndal Airport, Haukåsen; and Ørsta–Volda Airport, Hovden.
 Florø Airport received a runway measuring 820 by 30 m and an apron measuring 100 by 60 m.
 All four airports opened on 1 July 1971.